|

 Moonlight on the Wabash, A Musical Revue by Jay

-Kerr, lyrics by Kerr and various collaborators- Vincennes
+Kerr, lyrics by Kerr and various collaborators - Vincennes

 University, Indiana

-Pyrates, lyrics by Barbara Kahn
+Pyrates, book/lyrics by Barbara Kahn

-- Theater for the New City, NYC;
+- Theater for the New City, NYC

-City, NYC, CD on Original Cast Records;
+City, NYC, CD on Original Cast Records

-TYA regional tour; The Theatre, West Hollywood;
+TYA regional tour; The Theatre, West Hollywood

-Pinocchio - Greenwich Mews Theater; WNYC-TV, New York
+Pinocchio, book by Geoff Peterson, Greenwich Mews Theater; WNYC-TV, New York

 W*A*S*P, A Musical Revenge - Variety Arts Center,